 Piper: Stream-Lined Security

 With a 105-decibel alarm, Piper certainly doesn’t chirp like a bird.
-We purchased the 3-piece Piper set for $299 on Amazon.
+We purchased the 3-piece Piper set on Amazon.
 It came with an HD security camera, and 2 Z-Wave compatible accessories: a smart switch for lights and a door/window sensor.
 Piper’s camera has a black or white color option, but the other accessories seem to only be available in white.
 The camera design is sleek, compact and elegant, and the other accessories are small and unobtrusive; it also comes with a sturdy, yet stream-lined, silver stand.

 Set-up took approximately 20 minutes thanks to the easy-to-follow quick-start guide, and soon a femme-fatale robotic voice filled the room saying, “Piper is ready”.
 We downloaded the Piper App on our iPhone 6 (there is also an android app), and after entering some basic information, Piper connected to our network, and checked for and installed updates on its own.
 The only hiccup was the installation of the Smart Outlet, which took a few tries until we realized that the button you need to push is deceptively inside the sensor casing.